Smiley 2012 Review

 When the second phase of slasher domination kicked off during the nineties, it was all about crossbreeding the style that we knew so well with something that had been tried before, but never taken to its maximum potential: satire.
 Kevin Williamson’s screenplay was sharp, witty and smart.
 When it was mixed with Craven’s experience and technical flair, the combination was highly successful and both critics and audiences swooned.
 You can’t knock Michael Gallagher for trying to mix two different cinematic tones in an attempt to reach a similar novel juxtaposition.
 Smiley does have a masked killer, a sensitive heroine, teenage victims and a shade of mystery to the maniac’s motive and identity.
 The plot here goes for a more psychological slant though and therefore sacrifices the opportunity for action scenes.

 What do you expect when you sit down to watch a slasher film?
 Blood, suspense, nudity, gore, fun?
 None of those are the strongest points of Gallagher’s story and his movie tries to say so much that the real point gets lost somewhere amongst the crossroads of loose sub-plots.
 Is this a character study on a protagonist that’s emotionally vulnerable?
 Is it a social commentary on the effects of Internet trolling?
 Or is it just an ambitious slasher movie with a heavily flawed screenplay?
-I couldn’t make it out and maybe I need to watch again when the DVD is released.
+I couldn’t really get my head around it and maybe I need to watch the film again when the DVD is released.
 What I did notice was that the dialogue really wants to come across as intellectual and instead it seems too desperate to impress.
 You want to sit down with me and talk philosophy?
 Great; pull up a chair and let’s begin.
 Do you want to do it whilst we’re watching a slasher film?
 No, of course you don’t.
 Gallagher’s ideas should not not in a million years have been included in a film of this kind.
 Also if you are looking to give your audience some examples of your intelligence, it may be better not to make the catchphrase of your movie, ‘I did it for the lulz’.
 Saying ‘Candyman’ three times is creepy, shouting ‘Madman Marz’ above a whisper is ominous.
 Typing ‘I did it for the lulz’ on MSN is plain stupid.

 In honesty, I didn’t think that Smiley was as bad as it has been made out to be.
 It includes a lot of effective jump scares, a great performance from Roger Bart and a decent guise for its bogeyman.
 Actually it reminded me a bit of the mask that the maniac wore in the late nineties serial killer flick, Resurrection.
 There’s the usual amount of teen eye candy for both the guys and slasherettes and did anyone else notice that that Melanie Papalia looked a bit like Penélope Cruz?
 There’s a couple of attempts at suspense, but I guess that the main problem with a story that needs us to see murders over webcam is that it eradicates the chance of lengthy stalking sequences.
 This made it harder for Gallagher to develop a taut atmosphere.